vapoursynth/vapoursynth/doc/functions/video/maskedmerge.rst

    resampling is chroma-location aware: each frame's ``_ChromaLocation`` property (guessing 0, *left*, when absent) determines the sub-pixel shift needed to keep the mask aligned with the luma plane.
+   The resampling also follows ``_FieldBased``, siting the chroma per field for interlaced frames -- except on the GPU path, which currently always sites progressively, so interlaced GPU output differs slightly from the CPU path there.
+Progressive output is identical between the two.

    If *premultiplied* is set the blending is performed as if *clipb* has been pre-multiplied with alpha.
 In pre-multiplied mode it is an error to try to merge two frames with